AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Month-end close reconciliation6–10 hours

-That is 23 to 36 hours per month — roughly one full working week — spent on reconciliation work that exists because the inventory system and the AP system do not share information automatically.
-At an all-in cost of AU$45 to AU$65 per hour for a finance officer, that is AU$13,000 to AU$28,000 per year in labour costs directly attributable to the silo.
+That’s 23 to 36 hours per month - roughly one full working week - spent on reconciliation work that exists because the inventory system and the AP system don’t share information automatically.
+At AU$45 to AU$65 per hour for a finance officer, that’s AU$13,000 to AU$28,000 per year in labour costs directly attributable to the silo.
+Before accounting for errors that reach the payment queue and aren’t caught.

 What a connected AP system for wholesale looks like

-A properly connected AP layer for a wholesale distributor handles the gap between the inventory system and the accounting ledger systematically, not manually.
-The workflow looks like this:
+A properly connected AP layer handles the gap between the inventory system and the accounting ledger systematically.
+The workflow:

 1. Intake.
 Invoices arrive at a single intake point regardless of delivery method - email, PDF, supplier portal, or EDI.
 The intake layer extracts invoice data including supplier details, invoice number, PO references, line items, quantities, and unit prices.

 2. PO matching at line level.
-Each invoice line is matched against the corresponding open PO line in the inventory or ERP system.
+Each invoice line is matched against the corresponding open PO line in the inventory or ERP system via two-way matching.
 Price variances, quantity discrepancies, and lines without a matching PO reference are flagged as exceptions before the invoice proceeds to approval.
-This check happens automatically, not on request.
+Automatically.
+Not on request.

 3. Validation.
 The supplier’s bank details are compared against the historical record.
-Duplicate invoice detection checks the invoice number, amount, and supplier against recent history.
-New suppliers are flagged for a separate onboarding validation step.
-Exceptions from any of these checks route to a resolution queue with context — not a generic hold, but a specific flag explaining what was detected and what the reviewer needs to confirm.
+Duplicate invoice detection checks against recent invoice history.
+New suppliers are flagged for a separate onboarding step.
+Exceptions from any of these checks route to a resolution queue with context - a specific flag explaining what was detected, not a generic hold.

 4. Approval routing.
-Validated invoices route to the correct approver based on dollar threshold and invoice category.
-Approvals are enforced by the system; an approver cannot approve above their configured authority limit, and invoices above the threshold escalate automatically.
+Validated invoices route to the correct approver based on structured approval workflows with dollar threshold and invoice category rules.
+An approver can’t approve above their configured authority limit, and invoices above the threshold escalate automatically.

 5. Ledger posting.
 Approved invoices publish to MYOB or Xero with account codes, cost centres, and GST treatment applied at line level.
-The coding is based on supplier history and line-item rules — not on whoever processed the invoice that day.
+Based on supplier history and line-item rules - not on whoever processed the invoice that day.

 This workflow eliminates the manual bridge between the inventory system and the AP system.
-The AP layer handles the matching, validation, and coding decisions that currently happen manually.
-Human attention concentrates on the exceptions — the invoices that genuinely require judgment — rather than the routine processing that can be handled systematically.
+Human attention concentrates on exceptions - the invoices that genuinely require judgment - rather than routine processing.

 The MYOB angle for wholesale distributors

-MYOB AccountRight is the dominant accounting platform in Australian wholesale distribution precisely because of its inventory module.
-Stock receipting, purchase order management, and inventory valuation are more capable in MYOB AccountRight than in Xero, which is why distributors tend to stay on MYOB even as other business types migrate to Xero.
+MYOB AccountRight is the dominant accounting platform in Australian wholesale distribution because of its inventory module.
+Stock receipting, purchase order management, and inventory valuation are more capable in MYOB AccountRight than in Xero - which is why distributors tend to stay on MYOB even as other business types migrate elsewhere.

-But MYOB’s AP functionality — specifically the gap between receiving an invoice and having it correctly coded and matched in the ledger — has the same limitations as Xero.
-MYOB records what it is given.
-It does not automatically match invoice lines to PO lines, detect changed bank details, identify duplicates, or apply consistent coding rules based on supplier history.
-The pre-ledger AP work still requires manual decisions.
+But MYOB’s AP functionality has the same pre-ledger limitations as Xero.
+MYOB records what it’s given.
+It doesn’t automatically match invoice lines to PO lines, detect changed bank details, identify duplicates, or apply consistent coding rules based on supplier history.
+The work still requires manual decisions.

-Some wholesale distributors run MYOB alongside a separate inventory platform such as Cin7, DEAR Inventory, or Unleashed.
-In these setups, purchase orders are raised in the inventory platform and stock is receipted there.
+Some wholesale distributors run MYOB alongside a separate inventory platform like Cin7, DEAR Inventory, or Unleashed.
+In those setups, purchase orders are raised in the inventory platform and stock is receipted there.
 The AP process then requires someone to cross-reference the inventory platform’s PO and receipt data against invoices entered into MYOB.
 The matching complexity increases.
 The manual touchpoints multiply.
-The case for a dedicated AP layer that handles PO matching before invoices reach either system is stronger in this configuration, not weaker.
+The case for a dedicated AP layer is stronger in this configuration, not weaker.

 Pulsify’s PO matching layer integrates with MYOB AccountRight to pull open PO data and perform line-level matching before invoices enter the accounting ledger.
-The matching result — matched, partially matched, or unmatched — is visible in the approval workflow, so approvers are acting on verified data rather than trusting the invoice at face value.
+The matching result - matched, partially matched, or unmatched - is visible in the approval workflow, so approvers are working with verified data rather than trusting the invoice at face value.

-When native tools are sufficient — and when they are not
+When native tools are sufficient - and when they’re not

 The honest test is month-end close.
-If the finance team’s month-end experience regularly involves correcting AP errors from the prior month rather than reporting on clean data, the manual process has already become the bottleneck.
+If the finance team’s month-end experience regularly involves correcting AP errors from the prior month rather than reporting on clean data, the manual process is already the bottleneck.

 The practical case for connecting the systems

-The argument for a connected AP layer is not primarily about technology.
-It is about where judgment should be concentrated.
+The argument for a connected AP layer isn’t primarily about technology.
+It’s about where judgment should be concentrated.

-None of this is the highest-value use of a finance officer’s time.
-It is high-volume, error-prone work that happens to require human execution in the absence of a system designed to handle it.
+None of that is the highest-value use of a finance officer’s time.
+It’s high-volume, error-prone work that happens to require human execution in the absence of a system designed to handle it.

-A connected AP system shifts human judgment to where it is actually required: the invoice where the price does not match the PO, the supplier whose bank details have changed, the exception that genuinely needs investigation.
+A connected AP system shifts human judgment to where it’s actually needed: the invoice where the price doesn’t match the PO, the supplier whose bank details have changed in a potential bank account change fraud scenario, the exception that genuinely needs investigation.
 Everything else moves through automatically, with consistent coding, verified matching, and a clean audit trail.

-That is not a technology benefit.
-It is a process design outcome.
-The technology makes it possible to design the process correctly.
+That’s a process design outcome.
+The technology just makes it possible to design the process correctly.

 Sources: ACCC National Anti-Scam Centre - Targeting Scams Report 2024 · ATO - e-invoicing and invoice processing in Australia · ATO record-keeping requirements for business · Australian Bureau of Statistics - Wholesale Trade industry data